apostrophe-jobs

 you to do in your route.

-can then be passed to apos.modules['apostrophe-jobs'].progress(jobId)
+The jobId can then be passed to apos.modules['apostrophe-jobs'].progress(jobId)

 on the browser side to monitor progress.
-After the job status is completed
+After the job status is completed,

 the results of the job can be obtained via the progress API as the results

-property, an object with a sub-property for each id
+property, an object with a sub-property for each id.

 Options

-should be passed as an object with
+options.labels should be passed as an object with

-property, to title the progress modal.
+a title property, to title the progress modal.

 A default is provided but it is not very informative.

-In addition, it may have failed
+In addition, it may have failed, completed and

-properties to label the progress modal when the job
+running properties to label the progress modal when the job

-is in those states, and good
+is in those states, and good and bad properties to label

 the count of items that were successful or had errors.